• Skip to primary navigation

 cauliflower alfredo pasta being garnished with parsley

-Plate the pasta, add more roasted cauliflower florets on top and garnish with parlsey.
+Plate the pasta, add more roasted cauliflower florets on top, and garnish with parsley.

 cauliflower alfredo vegan